Wheeldon Homes are the latest housebuilder to specify new Modus.

 “As soon as we presented the Modus flush sash to the planners, they agreed that it was suitable for this development,” Louise continued.
 “The planners liked the fact that Modus retained traditional aesthetics that complemented other properties in the village.”

 “The woodgrain finish was approved by the planners, as it works really well with the limestone exterior.
 The properties have managed to achieve a great balance between contemporary performance and traditional looks.”

 Modus is available in nine solid and woodgrain effect colours.
 All standard colours are available with white internal finishes to create a light and airy living environment.
 A further range of 30 solid and woodgrain effect finishes are available, plus colour both sides.
-For a differentiated, premium look Eurocell offers the Modus Architectural range, which consists of three specially selected metallic options and a premier woodgrain finish.

 As a fully integrated system, Modus allows the same profiles to be specified for up to nine different window and door types, from French windows to entrance doors, which helps house builders retain a coordinated aesthetic across a development.